Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: EXPERIMENTS

 In this section, we conduct experiments to verify the effectiveness of TGFNet on the proposed OSVQA dataset.
-First, we present the implementation details of the experiments and then benchmark TGFNet against state-of-the-art (SOTA) VQA models.
-To further analyze the effectiveness of the core model designs, we conduct extended ablation studies.
+First, we present the implementation details of the experiments in Section \ref{Implementation} and then benchmark TGFNet against state-of-the-art (SOTA) VQA models in Section \ref{Quantitative}.
+To further analyze the effectiveness of the core model designs, we conduct extended ablation studies in Section \ref{Ablations}.